top of page

 People with ADHD can't just try harder.

-ADHD is a delayed development of the brain’s self-management system - the frontal lobe which affects executive function and self-regulation.
+ADHD is delayed development of the brain’s self-management system - the frontal lobe, which affects executive function and self-regulation.
 Both adults and children can be diagnosed with ADHD.
 It is not caused by bad parenting, too much sugar, or too many video games.

-Knowing what ADHD is and how it works for you or your loved one is an important part of feeling understood, creating boundaries, and making your relationships last.
-If you have ADHD, if you understand it, then you can own it, and then you will be able to manage it with strategies and tools that will make life easier.
+Knowing what ADHD is and how it works for you, or your loved one, is an important part of feeling understood, creating boundaries, and making your relationships last.
+If you understand ADHD, you will be able to manage it with strategies and tools that will make life easier.
 Whether you are a parent, partner, family member, or the one with the diagnosis, take the steps that will make all the difference, now... and for the future.

 Trauma.